card

 A spacious traditional Mongolian marquee style tent is set up for dining.
 It provides good insulation against the summer heat and protection from the cold spring wind.
 Tables and chairs are set up in the tent.

-Ger camp: During our mammal tours we stay in the same area for a longer period which lasts up to a week.
-That allows us to set up our own accommodation that is designated especially for the trip in each key destination.
-Gers are the traditional round shaped, portable, felt dwellings in which Mongolians have lived for thousands of years.
-They are spacious and cozy, often heated by wood or coal fires.
-Each ger has twin or triple beds with bedding consisting of blankets, sheets, pillows, and duvets.
-Washing and toilet facilities at these camps are basic.
-There is a separate dining Ger with tables and chairs.
+Guests stay in Gers, the traditional round, portable felt dwellings that Mongolians have lived in for thousands of years.
+Gers are spacious and cozy, often heated with wood or coal fires, and each is furnished with twin or triple beds complete with blankets, sheets, pillows, and duvets.
+Washing and toilet facilities at these camps are basic, while a separate dining ger provides tables and chairs for meals.

 Mongolia is a vast country, and in order to reach the various habitats where our key species are found there will be a fair amount of driving.
 We will be traveling through flat open landscapes, sometimes crossing rugged rocky mountains and making plenty of stops for animals we see on the way.